Cause of Excess CO2

 MANKIND’s CONTRIBUTION TO EXCESS CO2

 The current level of CO2 in the atmosphere is at historically extremely low levels [previously in earth’s history was 20 times more abundant].
-The current increase is mostly due to equilibrium with dissolved gases in the atmosphere as the Earth has been warming over the last 3-4 centuries coming out of the Little Ice Age, which MASSIVELY DOMINATES all other sources.
-And it is the first 200 feet of the ocean that is well mixed and contributes the largest amount.
+The current increase is mostly due to equilibrium with dissolved gases in the oceans as the Earth has been warming over the last 3-4 centuries coming out of the Little Ice Age, which MASSIVELY DOMINATES all other sources.
+And it is the first 200 feet below the sea surface that is well mixed and contributes the largest amount.

 But transient and minor fluctuations are due partially to human causes and part to natural ones.
 Vegetation on earth fluctuates on time scales of weeks to months and is TWO ORDERS of magnitude larger than any putative human contribution.
 Simple considerations place an upper limit on human contributions to the yearly increase of CO2 in the atmosphere of less than 1/3rd.
 But more likely, the human contribution to annual CO2 increases is less than 5-10% of the total.

 That IPCC models continue to miss-represent CO2 lifetimes and human contributions from the simplest of theoretical considerations indicates a political agenda rather than a scientific one.